The-Eigensolvers/TEQS/Hackathon/readme.md

 # Hackathon

 Welcome to the Eigensolvers Quantum School Hackathon.
 In the notebook found in this folder there are 4 problems covering all the materials covered in the lectures.
 These problems have been designed for people coming from all different levels of experience in quantum computing.
-You will get a different certificate level based on which problems you completed:
+You will get a different certificate level based on the problems you completed:

 - First two: Beginner
 - First three: Intermediate